strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 - manage the meta title, meta description, and preview the content,
 - manage social tags for Facebook and Twitter,
 - analyze the SEO of the application content.

+The Strapi SEO plugin affects multiple parts of the admin panel.
+The table below lists all the additional options and settings that are added to a Strapi application once the plugin has been installed.

 | Section impacted    | Options and settings                     |
 |-------------------|--------------------------------------------|